Water fluoridation by country: Singapore

+Taiwan

+Taiwan does not currently fluoridate its water.

 Vietnam

 Only about 4% of the population of Vietnam has water fluoridation, whereas only 70% get their water from public supplies.
-Many places in Vietnam there were already sufficient levels of fluoride or in some cases, fluoride concentrations were already too high and needed to be reduced to avoid the effects of fluorosis.
+Many places in Vietnam already have sufficient levels of fluoride or in some cases, fluoride concentrations were already too high and needed to be reduced to avoid the effects of fluorosis.

 Europe

-Out of a population of about three-quarters of a billion, under 14 million people (approximately 2%) in Europe receive artificially-fluoridated water.
+Out of a population of about three-quarters of a billion, under 14 million people (approximately 2%) in Europe receive artificially fluoridated water.
 Those people are in the UK (5,797,000), Republic of Ireland (4,780,000), Spain (4,250,000), and Serbia (300,000).

 The first water fluoridation in Europe was in West Germany and Sweden in 1952, bringing fluoridated water to about 42,000 people.
 By mid-1962, about 1 million Europeans in 18 communities in 11 countries were receiving fluoridated water.

 Many European countries have rejected water fluoridation, including: Austria, Belgium, Finland, France, Germany, Hungary, Luxembourg, Netherlands, Northern Ireland, Norway, Sweden, Switzerland, Scotland, Iceland, and Italy.
 A 2003 survey of over 500 Europeans from 16 countries concluded that "the vast majority of people opposed water fluoridation".

+Armenia

+Drinking water (tap water, spring water, river water) was tested in every region in Armenia, and as of 2024 the fluoride content in Armenia ranges from 0.099 mg/L to 0.407 mg/L depending on the province, which are levels below the WHO maximum guideline of 1.5 mg/L.